in-person in west asheville · virtual across NC

 Before we end, we'll talk about next steps.
 Do you want to schedule another session?
 How often feels right — weekly, biweekly, something more flexible?

 I'll also check in about how the session felt.
 Was it what you expected?
 Anything that felt off or confusing?
-That kind of feedback actually helps me understand what's working and what we might need to adjust.
+That kind of feedback helps me understand what's working and what we might need to adjust.

 what happens after the first session